 - Fifth, if none of these actions work, employees should pick up the phone, punch a few buttons, as if speed-dialing, and loudly say, “Yes, security.
 Please come to Fred’s Dry Goods immediately.”
 They don’t have to actually talk to anyone.

 In most cases, a potential shoplifter will exit the store on their own without stealing anything.
 And this approach is much more effective than anti-shoplifting technology, which experienced thieves know how to bypass and, too often, employees ignore when the alarms go off.

-If you’re a retail store owner or a shopping centre operator, you can contact GardaWorld Protective Services for a no-cost, no-obligation assessment of your security requirements and risk mitigation: Lincoln Merraro for the Western Canada area and Jean Jean for Ontario and Maritimes are available to answer all your questions.
+If you’re a retail store owner or a shopping centre operator, you can contact GardaWorld's security services for a no-cost, no-obligation assessment of your security requirements and risk mitigation.